BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/HeartBit/index.md

 speaker)

 Voila!
 This is what the finished product should look like!
-We have the micro:bit and neuro:bit devices connected together and inserted into their 3D printed casing.
-While the external sensors like the heart rate monitor and the EMG electrodes are connected to their ports.
+We have the micro:bit and neuro:bit devices connected and inserted into their 3D printed casing.
+While external sensors like the heart rate monitor and the EMG electrodes are connected to their ports.
 With an additional external speaker so that everyone can hear your physiological symphony!
 Now the only thing left is to put in the code to make it all alive!
 Coding it all together
-The whole project was coded in Python on the micro:bit web IDE.
+The project was coded in Python on the micro:bit web IDE.
 Here is the code:

 ——Insert code box here ——